bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 Specify the list of database files in BigWig or BigBed format (extension '.bw', '.bb', 'bigwig' or 'bigbed').

-This parameter enables users to select specific database fields and optionally rename them (e.g. '"field": null' to keep field name, '"field": "new_name"' to rename field).
-Use 'INFO' or 'ALL' keyword to select all fields within the database INFO/Tags header (e.g. '"INFO": null', '"ALL": null').
+The 'annotations_fields' section enables users to select specific database fields and optionally rename them (e.g. '"field": null' to keep field name, '"field": "new_name"' to rename field).
+Use 'INFO' or 'ALL' keyword to select all fields within the database INFO/Tags header (e.g.
+'"INFO": null', '"ALL": null').

 If a full path is not provided, the system will automatically detect files within database folders (see Configuration doc) and assembly (see